“There’s no such thing as bad weather, just bad clothes.”

 Part 4: The Final 10%

-HOW WEARING LESS CLOTHES CAN MAKE YOU FEEL HOTTER
+HOW WEARING FEWER CLOTHES CAN MAKE YOU FEEL HOTTER

 What if I told you wearing a tank top and shorts can actually make you feel hotter?